randianb/devopsDock-pipeline/README.md

 5. Visit Traefik Dashboard at `http://traefik-devops.com:8082` for monitoring and management.

-To start the cluster, run the following command:
+To stop the cluster, run the following command:

 ```bash
 docker-compose down
 ```